kmac/mpdscripts/README.md

 Options:
    -h|--help
-   -d|--daemon  : daemon mode.
-Monitor MPD for track changes.
-At end of album select
+   -d|--daemon  : Daemon mode.
+Monitors MPD for track changes.
+At end of album selects
-                  a new random album from the playlist -D|--debug   : Print debug messages to stdout -p|--passive : testing only.
-Don't make any changes to the MPD playlist
+                  a new random album from the playlist -D|--debug   : Print debug messages to stdout -p|--passive : Testing only.
+Does not make any changes to the MPD playlist.

-Requires:
+Dependencies:
-   python-mpd
+   python2-mpd  : still using the python2 mpd library (for now)

 Limitations:
    The album switching is currently triggered when the last song on an album